All Episodes

 All of this needless, preventable, whatever way you want to describe it.

-And by the way, speaking of, you know, how hard you've worked to build your retirement savings, I want to remind you our friends of Phoenix Capital Group, they want to help fuel your growth.
+And by the way, speaking of how hard you've worked to build your retirement savings, I want to remind you our friends of Phoenix Capital Group.

-They'll explain it to you when they send their Phoenix Capital Group's free investor webinar.
+Usually on the state level, they'll explain it to you when they send their Phoenix Capital Group's free investor webinar.

-You know, and if you have questions, they'll take your questions.
+And if you have questions, they'll take your questions.

-Anyway, but the investing in U.S. backed securities with your retirement accounts, yeah, that's real money.
+Anyway, but the investing in U.S.-backed securities with your retirement accounts, yeah, that's real money.

-That's real annual interest that they're paying out as of right now, 8 to 12% annually.
+That's real annual interest that they're paying out as of right now, 8% to 12% annually.

-Uh but anyway, you can learn more.
+But anyway, you can learn more.

 Sign up for Phoenix Capital Group's free investor webinar.

-You can find it at Phoenix on Hannity.com.
+You can find it at phoenixonhanity.com.

-As always, before making any investment decision, you got to carefully consider uh and review any and all risk involved.
+As always, before making any investment decision, you got to carefully consider and review any and all risk involved.

 Phoenix at Hannity.com.